prakashrajdev/Prakashcreator/README.md

 • 💻 I’m a full stack Blazor developer and a content writer on HashNode

-• 🎓 I graduated in 2022 from TPGIT, Vellore (B.E, ECE) with a CGPA of 9.12

 • 🌱 I’m currently learning React JS & SQL

-• 💞️ Interests: Listening songs, creating content

 ### Tech Stack